awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ![\[Console log configuration\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/awslogs-console-config.png)

 After you have registered a task definition with the `awslogs` log driver in a container definition log configuration, you can run a task or create a service with that task definition to start sending logs to CloudWatch Logs\.
-For more information, see [Running tasks](ecs_run_task.md) and [Creating a service](create-service.md)\.
+For more information, see [Run a standalone task](ecs_run_task.md) and [Creating a service](create-service.md)\.

 ## Viewing awslogs container logs in CloudWatch Logs<a name="viewing_awslogs"></a>